CoreTech Blog

 2. paypal.com/activatecard/tinyurl.com/retail - Suspicious!
 Don’t trust dots after the domain!

 3. Check the email in the header.
-An email from Amazon wouldn’t come in as .
+An email from Amazon wouldn’t come in as This email address is being protected from spambots.
+You need JavaScript enabled to view it..
 Do a quick Google search for the email address to see if it is legitimate.

 4. Always be careful opening attachments.
 If there is an attachment or link on the email, be extra cautious.